alastairparagas/r8m3_mobileapp/README.md

 ### Helpful tools
-    * [Ripple Emulator](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc?hl=en) to emulate how Cordova with Ionic will act like on a device.
+    * Ripple Emulator - https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc?hl=en to emulate how Cordova with Ionic will act like on a device.
 No need for lengthy emulation waiting or installing on a device.